Mental Health and Politics

 My research draws from political science, psychology and neuroscience and explores a wide range of questions around the intersection between mental distress, cognitive biases, emotion regulation strategies, and politics.
-For instance, I am interested to understand whether and how common mental health problems affect the way sufferers perceive and engage with and in politics, how they evaluate political objects, how they select and process information, how they make political decisions, and whether mental distress influences political attitudes and behaviours.
+On the one hand, I am interested to understand whether and how common mental health problems affect the way people perceive and engage with and in politics, how they evaluate political objects, how they select and process information, how they make political decisions, and whether mental distress influences political attitudes and behaviours.
+On the other hand, I am interested to understand the effects of politics as a stress / risk factor for mental health and wellbeing.
 More recently, I have been working on two projects on the impact of Covid-19 stress factors and anxieties on symptoms of mental distress and political attitudes (https://www.liverpool.ac.uk/humanities-and-social-sciences/research/coronavirus-research/covid-mental-health/); a third one is a partnership with the European Social Survey where our interdisciplinary team will further study the relationship amongst political engagement, depression, and generalised anxiety disorder.

 By the way, whenever I can, the titles of my research are inspired by my music taste (and I am glad my brilliant coauthors have never protested).

 N.d. - Down but not yet out: Depression, political efficacy, and voting (Forthcoming in Political Psychology, with Mikko Mattila, Achillefs Papageorgiou, and Lauri Rapeli)